This is my current team - for past members, click here.

 Thesis student 2024-2025 (Arts & Sci/MolBio)

-Eve is a fourth-year thesis student in Arts & Science combined with Molecular Biology & Genetics, crushing her father’s hopes of having one more physicist in the family.
+Eve was a thesis student in Arts & Science combined with Molecular Biology & Genetics, crushing her father’s hopes of having one more physicist in the family.
 To be fair, it’s a short step between Phage and Physics, as Max Delbrueck can testify.
-She has loved the inquiry-based Arts & Science mode of learning, which has reinforced and fuelled her interests in medical racism, activism through art, and the many ways a 14th-century poet can think of to torture his enemies.
-In her spare time she reads, embroiders, and even occasionally graces the stage in the Artsci faculty musical.
-Eve is excited to bring her unique perspective to the lab and begin this new “phage” of her life!
+She did superbly over the year, but that alone wouldn’t keep her picture here after graduation… she also will be sticking around for an MSc in the fall!